 On the Color Palette Settings, you may also create and save your own Custom Color Palette from scratch by clicking the Add New Palette button at the bottom.

-In addition to the options in the 3-dotted menu, Custom Color Palettes has a Delete option.
+In addition to the options in the three-dot menu, Custom Color Palettes has a Delete option.
 When a selected Custom Color Palette is deleted, the first Color Palette under the Default Color Palettes section will be selected automatically.

 Colors in a Color Palette can be changed, arranged, or deleted.
 You can click on each color option to change its color or you can also click the color picker (water-drop) icon that appears when you hover on each color option.
 You will also see a trash bin icon that you can use to delete a color option.
 Deleting all the color options in a color palette will set the color of all chart options to black.
 As for arranging the order of the colors in a Color Palette, click and hold the 6-dotted icon that also appears when you hover over each color option to start dragging the color.
 Drop to release the color option after you place it in position.